-After about 8 days, I was able to lift my arms over my head.
+After about eight days, I could lift my arms over my head.

-Let me share with you what happened to me and what you need to do if it happens to you.
+Let me share with you what happened to me and the best way to relieve muscle soreness.

-What is the pain that I get in my muscles after a heavy workout or activity?
+What muscle pain do I get after a heavy workout or activity?

 This is called Delayed Onset Muscle Soreness (DOMS).
-The pain is from microtraumas to the muscle from pushing the muscle to a level it is not used to.
+The pain is from micro trauma to the muscle from pushing it to a level it is not used to.

-How do you know if the pain you are having is DOMS, compared to something more serious?
+How do you know if your pain is DOMS compared to something more serious?

 It is likely DOMS:

-- If the pain in the muscle is over a broad area of the muscle and not in a specific targeted point
+- If the pain in the muscle is over a broad area of the muscle and not in a specifically targeted point

-When you have DOMS, should you take a break or just work through it?
+Should you take a break or work through it when you have DOMS?

 The answer to this question is not simple.

-Yes, you should take a break from the area that is sore, but you should not back off from your full workout.
-For example, if you have DOMS in your legs, you can focus on low level cardio, like walking.
-Plus work on moving the sore area and perform some light stretching.
-You can still exercise the rest of your body, like doing an upper body workout.
+It would help if you took a break from the sore area but not back from your full workout.
+You can still exercise the rest of your body, like an upper body workout.
+For example, if you have Delayed Onset Muscle Soreness in your legs, you can focus on low-level cardio, like walking.
+Plus, work on moving the sore area and perform some light stretching.

 What can you do about DOMS?